-However, smaller cities and towns typically have more infrequent or less accessible options.
-Expats considering living in one of these locations may have a harder time getting around, and may want to explore the option of buying a car.
+Smaller cities and towns typically have more infrequent or less accessible options.
+Expats considering living in one of these locations may have a more challenging time getting around and may want to consider buying a car.

 Public transport in Japan

 Expats will not be disappointed by the availability and the excellent standard of public transport in Japan.
-The country has some of the most modern and fast rail services.
-Buses also provide a means of getting to more isolated locations in Japan.
+The country has some of the fastest and most modern rail services.
+Buses also provide a means of getting to the more isolated locations in Japan.

 Rail is one of the fastest and most efficient ways of getting around in Japan.
-Super express trains, otherwise known as Shinkansen, connect most of the country's major cities (on the islands of Honshu and Kyushu), allowing for fast commute times and accessibility for expats, locals and tourists alike.
-In some cases, it's faster and cheaper than flying, depending on the distance and destination.
-Japan Railways (JR) owns and manages all Shinkansen trains.
-Tickets must be purchased at JR stations or via designated sellers.
+Super express trains, otherwise known as Shinkansen, connect most of the country's major cities, allowing for fast commute times and accessibility for expats, locals and tourists alike.
+The Japan Railways (JR) group of companies owns and manages all Shinkansen trains.
+Tickets can be purchased online, at JR stations or via designated sellers.
 Expats who travel regularly should obtain the relevant smartcard for their area.
 These act as rechargeable tickets when riding JR and some private lines.
 Cards like Suica and Pasmo can also be used for buses, subways and even purchases at certain vending machines and shops, and they can be easily recharged.

 Cycling in Japan